gbogard/cats-mtl-talk/slides.md

 - What about nested transformers ?
 What if I want to model mutable state **and** potential absence for example ?
 - What about type inference and expressivity ?
-  - Monad transformers requires many type many type annotations to work properly.
+  - Monad transformers requires many type annotations to work properly.
 The more you nest, the worst inference gets!

 ---